Rineke Dijkstra’s photography

 Dutch photographer Rineke Dijkstra utilizes photography in a way that many other contemporary artists do not.
 Not only do her photographs take on certain characteristics of paintings, but the subjects included appear to be a lot more present and unmediated in accurate and uncontaminated detail.

-Rineke Dijkstra was born in 1959 in the Netherlands in 1959 where she still resides and works today.
+Rineke Dijkstra was born in 1959 in the Netherlands, where she still resides and works today.
 Although most of her work is primarily found in Amsterdam, Dijkstra has photographed subjects from all over the world.
 Before commencing on her Beach Portraits, she worked commercially as a corporate photographer.
 It wasn’t until she suffered from a severe injury that her series of portraits commenced.

 The importance of her first self-portrait from 1991

 Dijkstra can date the beginning of her artistic practice to a self-portrait she took in 1991.
-Before taking the portrait, Dijkstra had been recovering from a bicycle accident and was relying on swimming for her rehabilitation.
+Before taking the portrait, Dijkstra had been recovering from a bicycle accident and relied on swimming for her rehabilitation.

-The first self-portrait was taken after a swim during one of her sessions but she later developed this vision further to make it part and parcel of her practice.
+The first self-portrait was taken after a swim during one of her sessions, but she later developed this vision to make it part and parcel of her practice.
 Thanks to the rapid growth of the internet during the 90s, her photographs became widespread and open to commercial use.

 Dijkstra typically works in series, focusing primarily on individual portraits.
-Her work almost exclusively features subjects that are aged 25 and under, which is what essentially led to her pioneering Beach series created between 1992 and 1996.
+Her work almost exclusively features subjects aged 25 and under, which essentially led to her pioneering Beach series created between 1992 and 1996.

 In her photographs, her subjects are caught staring at the camera in various moments and states.
 Because her subjects are young and at various stages of growing up, they often appear awkward and vulnerable in ill-fitting bathing suits and adolescent/teenage bodies.
 Positioning them in the center of the photos also allows the background to appear surreal and even more powerful.

-To create her works, she uses a 4x5 camera which is not the easiest to focus or compose.
+She uses a 4x5 camera to create her works, which is not the easiest to focus or compose.
 As such, her teenage subjects are often subjected to long wait times, which would further make the series more emotional.